Eigenvalue falls in thin broken quantum strips: Asymptotics at a fixed

 to complement the 1D model problem (\ref{farfield}).
 Solving the spectral problem (\ref{farfield}), (\ref{farfield_BC}), we obtain

 where $C$ is a normalization factor.
 This establishes the item $i)$ of (\ref{result_thm_3}).
-Note that here, contrary to above, the eigenfunctions are not localized in a subregion of the trapezoid $\mathrm{T}^\eps$.
+Note that here, contrary to above, the eigenfunctions are not localized at the tip of the trapezoid $\mathrm{T}^\eps$.
 This is what we observe in Figure \ref{FigEigenfunctions}.
 There we also find that the shape of the eigenfunctions associated with the eigenvalues above the normalized threshold $\pi^2/\eps^2$ is in agreement with the expansion (\ref{ExpansionTR0_2}) when $\alpha=\pi/4$ and $\alpha=0.45\pi$.
 In particular, we indeed note at the tip a behavior in $x$ corresponding to a Dirichlet BC at the origin.\\

-Finally, we consider the particular situation where $\alpha$ coincides with a threshold angle, \textit{i.e.} $\alpha=\alpha_k^\star$ for some $k\in\N$, so that $\mathbb{S}=-1$.
-Then from (\ref{Matching2}) we infer that we must complement the 1D model problem (\ref{farfield}) with the Neumann BC
+Finally, we consider the particular situation where $\alpha$ coincides with a critical angle, \textit{i.e.} $\alpha=\alpha_k^\star$ for some $k\in\N$, so that $\mathbb{S}=-1$.
+In that case, from the third relation of (\ref{Matching1}), we infer that we must complement the 1D model problem (\ref{farfield}) with the Neumann BC

 Solving the spectral problem (\ref{farfield}), (\ref{farfield_BC_N}), we get